JetBrains/intellij-sdk-docs/tutorials/project_wizard/module_types.md

 ## 5. Creating a Module of New Type

-After compiling and running the plugin, create a new project with the instance of *IntelliJ IDEA* being run from sources.
+After compiling and running the plugin, create a new project with a source-compiled instance of *IntelliJ IDEA*.
 You will see a new module type and it's settings panel available in the Project Wizard.

 ![New Module Type](module_types/img/new_module_type.png)